 Shiitake & Miso Ramen

-There are some dishes so time-consuming and complex to prepare that going to a restaurant for them just makes sense.
-Ramen is not one of those dishes.
-Yes, you can head over to a local ramen shop for your favorite bowlful, but making ramen at home is more than worth the (pretty minimal) effort.
+Before the pandemic, we loved hitting up the local ramen shop for a bowlful of slurpable goodness.
+And while we still love getting ramen takeout every now and then, there’s something special about eating a piping hot, freshly ladled bowl of the stuff.
+Luckily, making ramen at home is totally doable.
 This stock-pot-o’-gold recipe serves up a significantly elevated flavor experience, no matter how basic your cooking skills are.
 If you can chop a few things, cook them for a bit, and add some liquid, you’re pretty much good to go.

 There’s even a trick to dial up the umami flavor so high that you’ll never notice this is a vegetarian entree.
 The key is sautéing flavorful aromatics — ginger, garlic and shallots — with meaty mushrooms before adding broth and water to deepen the flavor.
 Give the mushrooms plenty of time to get perfectly crispy, and you’ll amp the umami up even more.

 The unbelievably silky broth you’ll be creating is sure to be love at first slurp.
 Put it all together, and you’ll find that the soft noodles, crunchy bok choy, meaty mushrooms, tender green onions, and creamy egg strike just the right textural balance.
 Bring a jar of your favorite hot sauce to the table for the heat level you desire.

 Our tip: This dish makes Meatless Monday a joy.
 Leftovers (if there are any) can be a warming, satisfying lunch for the rest of the week.

 8 oz shiitake mushrooms, sliced ¼-inch thick, divided (stems reserved)

 2 Tbsp fresh ginger, rough-chopped

 3 Tbsp white miso